iPhone or iPad showing the wrong time? Try these 8 fixes

 6. Check the time of the computer you sync with

-If your Mac or PC that you use to sync with Finder or iTunes has the incorrect time settings, then those time settings may be transferred to your iOS device after a sync.
+If your Mac or PC, which you use to sync with Finder or the Apple Devices app, has incorrect time settings, those settings may be transferred to your iOS device after a sync.
 This would, of course, result in the incorrect time being displayed on your iOS device as well.

 On a Mac, you can check your date and time settings from: